 Maybe.
 From a comfort standpoint, rise can be had from bars or risers.
 Some bars require different risers.
 Say you want to run 1.25-inch bars on a Harley that had no “step-down” in the center for one-inch risers, new risers would be required.
 However, if you bought a bar that had a step-down in it, you could use your factory risers.

 Risers come in one-piece and two-piece styles.
-With taller bars, RevZilla always recommends a one-piece clamp.
+With taller bars, RevZilla always recommends a one-piece riser.
 They grip more positively and are generally safer.
-With that said, two-piece clamps leave the triples looking less cluttered, and show off more bar if you’ve chosen to run a 1.25-inch or 1.5-inch continuous-diameter bar.
-One-piece top clamps also will cover up any step in a multi-diameter bar.
+With that said, two-piece risers leave the triples looking less cluttered, and show off more bar if you’ve chosen to run a 1.25-inch or 1.5-inch continuous-diameter bar.
+One-piece top clamps will cover up any step in a multi-diameter bar, and can be used with two-piece bases.

 Let's do this thing!
 What else do I need in the shop?